zcxfg/randomized-osk-gnome-ext/README.md

 ### Do i need to enable the OSK in Gnome accessibility settings?
 By default the keyboard will popup on touch input events.
 Enabling the keyboard in the accessibility settings just allows the OSK to popup on non touch input.

-## Support
-Feel free to submit a pull request or consider making a donation on [Flatter](https://flattr.com/@SebastianNoelLuebke).